Jim Cutler // Tenor Saxophone // Seattle Jazz Music

 Saxophones

-Jim Cutler
+Jim Cutler playing saxophone

-Jim Cutler (lead alto, bandleader)
+Jim Cutler (lead alto, band leader)

-Jim's crazy idea to have a weekly house big band at Tula's resulted in the formation of the Jim Cutler Jazz Orchestra.
+Jim’s crazy idea to have a weekly house big band at Tula’s resulted in the formation of the Jim Cutler Jazz Orchestra.
 Initially playing lead tenor, it was only natural for Jim to eventually move to the lead alto chair, running both the saxes and band from the front-center of the band.
-In Jim's own words: "I'm very fortunate and grateful to have such great musicians play in my band each week - my goal every week is be the worst player in the band, preferrably through no fault of my own."
+In Jim’s own words: “I’m very fortunate and grateful to have such great musicians play in my band each week – my goal every week is be the worst player in the band, preferably through no fault of my own.”

-Gordon Brown
+Gordon Brown playing saxophone

 Gordon Brown (alto)

-Mike West
+Mike West playing saxophone

-Mike West (lead tenor)
+Mike West (tenor)

 Mike West is a saxophone, clarinetist and flutist living in the Seattle area.
 Mike attended Roosevelt High School and Central Washington University playing in the award winning Jazz Groups led by Waldo King and John Moawad.
 Mike later went on to study privately with Bert Wilson, Billy Pierce, Bill Evans, Rick Britestein and Jerome Gray.
 Performance credits include Doc Severinsen, Dizzy Gillespie, James Williams, The Temptations, The Four Tops, Frankie Valli, Don Rickles, Brian Nova, Steve Miller, Stephanie Porter, The 5th Avenue Musical Theater, Ernie Andrews, Bob Newhart, Joan Rivers, Diane Schuur, Bobby Caldwell, Brian Lynch and John Pizzarelli.
 Mike maintains a busy private teaching schedule and continues to work on arranging and music publishing projects.

-Paul Gillespie
+Paul Gillespie playing saxophone

 Paul Gillespie (tenor)